Turquoise and gold Lucca chandelier 19th century made of original central cup of turquoise glass decorated with crowns

 Description

 The exceptional construction of this antique glass chandelier is supported by three chains connecting it at the top to embossed and gilded metal crowns.
-Six curved arms extend from the central golden crown, ending with gilded wooden bobeiges.
+Six curved arms extend from the central gold crown, ending with gilt wooden bobeiges.

 It finishes with a teardrop-shaped detail made of transparent blown glass.

 Many styles characterize antique furniture, but a few are particularly notable.
-Eclectic furniture from the 19th century includes the beloved Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Eclectic furniture refers to the 19th century, dominated by the Biedermeier style.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and the English Victorian style.
+Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture, associated with Louis XVI, also draws heavily from ancient architecture.
+Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
-Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl—was characterized by highly ornate furniture meant to radiate splendor and play a significant role in luxury.
-Unique materials were selectively used to emphasize the grandeur of these pieces.
+Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl—was characterized by highly ornate furniture meant to exude splendor and luxury.
+Materials were selectively chosen to emphasize the grandeur of these pieces.

 Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
-The Renaissance style, flourishing in the 15th and 16th centuries, also left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and reliefs.
-These products were quite distinctive but also introduced new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
-Mythology and ancient times inspired these designs, with supports and legs often taking animal forms.
+The Renaissance style is also significant; flourishing in the 15th and 16th centuries, it left a profound mark on furniture design.
+Renaissance furniture was quite heavy and robust, often using brown stains, moldings, strong bases, and reliefs.
+These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly defined chest furniture.
+Mythology and ancient themes were also popular, with supports and legs often taking animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance style.
-Many global brands now recreate furniture inspired by Italian and French artisans, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
+Lion paws, eagle heads—these are common motifs in Renaissance-style furniture.
+Currently, many global brands recreate such furniture inspired by Italian and French artisans, reflecting admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
-This is especially important when seeking a luxurious antique that suits your interior.
+This is especially important when seeking a luxurious antique piece suited to your interior.

 The key aspect of elite antique furniture is originality.
-Ultimately, this is crucial for buyers, as many forgeries circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We have appraisers, art experts, historians, and specialists from around the world at your disposal.
+This is ultimately crucial for buyers, as many forgeries circulate on the market.
+Luxury Products provides documentation confirming the authenticity of each item, matching the description and photos.
+We also have experts in art appraisal, history, and specialists from around the world at your disposal.

 Attributes / Details